 The CF transmembrane conductance regulator (CFTR) was expressed in cultured CF airway epithelial cells and Cl-channel activation was assessed in single cells using a fluorescence microscopic assay and the patch-clamp technique.
 Expression of CFTR, but not of a mutant form of CFTR (delta F508), corrected the Cl- channel defect.
 Correction of the phenotypic defect demonstrated a causal relationship between mutations in the CFTR gene and defective Cl- transport which is the hallmark of the disease.

-Michael Welsh (figure 1) is Professor of Medicine and Molecular Physiology and Biophysics at the Carver College of Medicine, Iowa and Investigator at the Howard Hughes Medical Institute.
+Michael Welsh (fig. 1) is Professor of Medicine and Molecular Physiology and Biophysics at the Carver College of Medicine, Iowa and Investigator at the Howard Hughes Medical Institute.
 He and his co-workers were the first to correct CF cells ex vivo by transfecting a CF cell line with normal DNA.

 1990 Drumm ML, Pope HA, Cliff WH, Rommens JM, Marvin SA, Tsui L, Collins FS, Frizzell RA, Wilson JM.
 Correction of cystic fibrosis defect by retrovirus-mediated gene transfer.
 Cell 1990; 62:1227-1233.[PubMed]